Ghalicb/ICG-SwissGraphics/README.md

 # ICG-SwissGraphics

-All the following assingnments were realised by Samuel CHASSOT, Ghali CHRAIBI & Daniel Filipe NUNES SILVA.
+All the following assingnments were realised by Samuel CHASSOT, Ghali CHRAIBI and Daniel Filipe NUNES SILVA.

 ## Assignment 0 : "Hello World"